 Many drivers forget about the space under their vehicles.
 That space can be very small when a vehicle is heavily loaded.
 This is often a problem on dirt roads and in unpaved yards.
-Don't take a chance on getting hung up.
 Drainage channels across roads can cause the ends of some vehicles to drag.
 Cross such depressions carefully.

-Railroad tracks can also cause problems, particularly when pulling trailers with a low underneath clearance.
-Don't take a chance on getting hung up halfway across.
+Railroad tracks can stick up several inches, and can cause problems.
+This is a problem paticularly when pulling trailers with a low underneath clearance and where the surface around the tracks are worn away.
+Do not take a chance on getting hung up halfway across.